sulik23/Amazone3/README.md

-use this e-mail for functionality check as an admin: admin@example.com password:1234
+use e-mail for functionality check as an admin: admin@example.com password:1234
 - E-commerce web app similar to Amazon
 - Register Login